Helen Delich Bentley: Congress

 In 1994, Bentley declined to run for reelection to the 104th Congress, choosing instead to seek the GOP nomination for governor of Maryland.
-Despite an endorsement from incumbent governor, Democrat William Donald Schaefer, she was defeated in the Republican primary by the more conservative Ellen Sauerbrey.
+Despite an endorsement from the incumbent governor, Democrat William Donald Schaefer, she was defeated in the Republican primary by the more conservative Ellen Sauerbrey.

 Post-Congress campaigns

 When Bentley's successor in Congress, Bob Ehrlich, gave up his seat, she sought to retake the seat in 2002.
 Redistricting had made the district significantly more Democratic by adding a large slice of Baltimore proper, which Bentley had never represented.
 She lost to Baltimore County Executive Dutch Ruppersberger.

 Later career

 In 1995, Bentley founded Helen Bentley & Associates, Inc., and provided consultancy services on international trade, business and government.
 She also served as a consultant for the Maryland Port Administration and the Port of Baltimore and served on the Board of Trustees for the Baltimore Museum of Industry and the Maritime Industries Academy High School.